Pranav5956/SudokuForever/README.md

 # SudokuForever
-This is a sudoku game made using pygame
+This is a sudoku game made using pygame.
-Installer is available for download and setup
+Installer is available for download and setup.